 Answer This First

 Our family likes to play the game “Would You Rather…” With two young kids, it makes for some unique proposals.
-For instance, the other day my 3-year-old asked me, “Would you rather eat the moon, or eat the moon?”
+The other day my 3-year-old asked, “Would you rather eat the moon, or eat the moon?”

 It was a tough choice, but I went with the moon.